agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 * Bold typically indicates _options_ or _configuration_ flags.
 * Underlining typically indicates named entities in the body of text.

-You can see the difference a dash of colour makes in the screenshots.
+You can see the difference a dash of colour makes in the following screenshots.
 The first two are from running `man bash` then part of the `less` help docs entered by then pressing `h` in any `less` window:

 ![man bash - plain](./bashing_bash_into_shape_man_bash_plain.png)